green-nisaba/my-project/README.md

 # Navigation Bar
 * There is a club's logo RAPTOR in the left corner of a page.
 * Navigational menu is located in the right side of the page, and has following links: Home, Library, Contact.
-* Additional button, that leads to Contact page could be found in the middle of a banner-image on at a top of the page.
 * There are links to contact and library pages located in the text on the bottom of the screen.
 ![nav-bar](https://raw.githubusercontent.com/green-nisaba/my-project/main/images/navbar.png)